Zenata: 13th–16th centuries

 Meanwhile, around the same time as the Marinids, the Zenata Zayyanid dynasty (also known as the Abd al-Wadids) ruled over the Kingdom of Tlemcen in northwestern Algeria, centered on Tlemcen.
 The territory stretched from Tlemcen to the Chelif bend and Algiers.
 At its zenith, the kingdom reached the Moulouya river to the west, Sijilmasa to the south, and the Soummam river to the east.
 The Zayyanid dynasty's rule lasted from 1235 until 1556, when their rule, under pressure from the Spanish in Oran and the Saadians in Morocco, was finally ended by the Ottomans.

 Zanata tribesmen also played a role as light cavalry in the armies of the Emirate of Granada.
 This gave rise to the Spanish term jinete (derived from the name 'Zenata'), which denoted this type of light cavalry.
 They formed the backbone of the Granadan army, serving both in crucial battles as well as in regular raids inside Christian territory.
 They were highly mobile on the field, armed with lances, javelins, and small round shields known for their flexibility, and used their own characteristic set of tactics.
 They were recruited and led by exiled members of the Marinid family and settled within the kingdom of Granada.
 Their Marinid commander was known as the shaykh al-ghuzāt ('chief of the ghazis'), but in 1374 Muhammad V suppressed this office due to their political interference, after which they were commanded by a Nasrid or Andalusi general.
 They also served as mercenaries in the armies of Christian kingdoms such as Castile or as auxiliaries sent by the Nasrid emirs of Granada to aid their Castilian allies.

+Present day

+Several contemporary Berber groups have linguistic or cultural ties to the medieval Zenata.
+These include the Riffians, Beni Snassen, Chaouis, and Maghrawa.